 She didn't know what to say or how much to tell him.
 What if he got angry and killed her?
 Or got despondent and killed her, and then himself?
 Mitch, that voice in her head said again.
 Get him talking about Mitch.

 "It turns out my husband was working with a newspaper reporter to break a story about some Navy officers running a child sex operation.
 The reporter was killed about the same time he died.
 The police just found some old papers of hers a few days ago, where she talked about Mitch's involvement.
 Now, I guess, they're re-examining the events around Mitch's death."
 His eyes narrowed, but she could tell he was turning this new information over in his mind.
 "Did you know him well?" she asked.

 "You killed your friend?"
 She knew the words were a terrible idea the minute they escaped her mouth, but she couldn't help it.

 "Shut up!" he shouted, his fist shooting out.
-She dodged as best she could, but the blow caught her on the side of the head.
+She dodged, but the blow caught her on the side of the head.
 She curled into a fetal position, whimpering as her head exploded with pain.

 "Damn it.
 Goddamn it," Dougal hissed.
 He was pacing around the room in agitation.
 "I knew him, all right?" he said to Natalie.
 "We weren't close or anything like that, but we'd play cards or shoot the shit sometimes."
 He slowed to look at the framed photo of Julie on the bookshelf.
 "This his kid?
 Judy or something?"

 "Julie," she corrected automatically.
 Her head was still pounding but she forced herself to struggle back to a sitting position.
-You have to stay alert, stay aware.
+Have to stay alert, stay aware.

 "She looks like him," he said, his eyes darting over the photo of Mitch in military dress, the carefully-preserved American flag.
 His brows creased at the photo of her, Julie, and Mr. Monk.
 "This your new boyfriend?"